Master of Science in Imaging Sciences

 Due to the nature of typical employment assignments, a graduate of this program must be able to:

 1. Work in a clinical setting for eight (8) to ten (10) hours performing physical tasks requiring physical energy without jeopardizing patient safety.
-Examples of these tasks include but are not limited to: Pushing wheelchairs, stretchers, carts and mobile radiographic equipment; lifting and carrying imaging coils weighing up to twenty (20) pounds, wearing a five ten (5-10) pound, lead apron when needed; reaching, manipulating, and operating patient positioning tables, radiographic tables, stands, tubes, and other radiographic and imaging equipment to obtain the requested radiographic or diagnostic image; cleaning and preparing patient positioning tables, radiographic tables, stands, and other accessory equipment; moving and assisting patients on and off radiographic tables, carts and stretchers, or in/out of wheelchairs.
+Examples of these tasks include but are not limited to: pushing wheelchairs, stretchers, carts and mobile radiographic equipment; lifting and carrying imaging coils weighing up to twenty (20) pounds, wearing a five ten (5-10) pound, lead apron when needed; reaching, manipulating, and operating patient positioning tables, radiographic tables, stands, tubes, and other radiographic and imaging equipment to obtain the requested radiographic or diagnostic image; cleaning and preparing patient positioning tables, radiographic tables, stands, and other accessory equipment; and moving and assisting patients on and off radiographic tables, carts and stretchers, or in/out of wheelchairs.

 ***Essential Job Functions.
 The following essential functions are required of all students enrolled in the program.
 Medical imaging science specialists are responsible for the care of patients, some of whom are critically ill.
 They are often required to manage complex pieces of equipment, as well as interact with patients to make assessments.
 Medical imaging science specialists must also be able to communicate with other health care professionals.
 Therefore, to be successful in the program, all applicants should be able to perform, or learn to perform, the following functions: